-A social network approach for assessing sustainability of traditionally managed grasslands in a policy-driven management context
+A social network approach for assessing the sustainability of traditionally managed grasslands in a policy-driven management context

 Project number: PN-III-P4-ID-PCE-2016-0483

 Contract number: 19/2017

 Funding body: Executive Agency for Higher Education, Research, Development and Innovation Funding (UEFISCDI)

 Hartel Tibor, principal investigator

 Andreea Nita, postdoctoral researcher

 Steluta Manolache, PhD student

 Iulia Miu, PhD student